Table of contents

 In the latest Academic Ranking of World Universities (formerly the Shanghai Ranking), the University of Zurich is placed 58th, putting it among the 100 best universities in the world.
 In Switzerland it ranks second-best, ahead of the University of Geneva, which slipped back seven places to 60th worldwide.
 ETH Zurich remains in 18th place as the best university in Continental Europe.
 Also ranked among the world’s 100 best universities are EPFL Lausanne (76th) and, for the first time, the University of Basel (95th).

 The Academic Ranking of World Universities, which has been in existence since 2003, rates more than 1,000 institutions worldwide on the basis of factors including the number of Nobel Laureates and Fields Medalists among alumni or employed researchers, papers published in Nature or Science, and Highly Cited Researchers at the university.
 In addition there is a single indicator that takes account of the size of universities by measuring the publication performance of teaching staff.
 Because of its methodology the ranking is very controversial.
 Nevertheless, it is one of the better-known rankings worldwide and enjoys a great response among the general public.

 2. UZH in the QS Rankings

 |QS Rankings (Top 800)|

-In this year’s QS World University Rankings, the University of Zurich has moved up seven places and is now ranked 73rd of the over 950 higher education institutions assessed.
-This means that UZH now numbers among the top 8% of all universities included in the ranking, and in the top 1% of all universities in the world.
+In this year’s QS World University Rankings, the University of Zurich has moved down five places and is now ranked 78th of around 1000 higher education institutions assessed.

 3. UZH in the Times Higher Education World University Rankings